iamogbz/chrome-alt-tabs/README.md

 ## Contribute

-[Issues](https://github.com/iamogbz/chrome-alt-tabs/issues) are a good place to start, pull requests welcome!
-Follow the [contribution guide](https://github.com/iamogbz/chrome-alt-tabs/blob/master/CONTRIBUTION.md) for local development and testing.
+See the [contribution guide](https://github.com/iamogbz/chrome-alt-tabs/blob/master/CONTRIBUTION.md) for local development and testing!

-## Extra
+## Extras

 Combine with the following extensions, for the ultimate chrome tab control: